vinsin002/Emotion-Classification-of-Speech-Data/README.md

 - **Directory Parsing:** The notebook lists actor directories and iterates through `.wav` files, extracting emotion labels from file names by parsing the filename convention.
 - **DataFrames:** Paths and emotion labels are stored in pandas DataFrames for further processing.
 - **Label Mapping:** Numeric emotion codes are mapped to string labels (e.g., `1 → neutral`, `2 → calm`, etc.).
-- **Feature Extraction:** Typically, MFCCs or similar audio features are extracted for each sample[1].
+- **Feature Extraction:** Typically, MFCCs or similar audio features are extracted for each sample.

 ---